 “Saving money,” is the #1 reason most people are drawn to DIY estate plan offers.
 The irony here is that proper estate planning often saves thousands of dollars in tax fees now, and will almost indefinitely spare your heirs/beneficiaries from paying taxes unnecessarily after you die.
 So the very minimal investment you pay a lawyer to properly plan your estate saves you exponentially later on.

 5. It’s complicated

-The laws change all the time, so estate plans are living documents – part art, part science and part legal/tax compliance.
+The laws change all the time, so estate plans are living documents – part art, part science, and part legal/tax compliance.
 This is more than any one-time software program or website form(s) can account for.
-Estate lawyers know current estate laws/regulations, follow them in real-time, and maintain your estate plan to it remains relevant and legally sound.
+Estate lawyers know current estate laws/regulations, follow them in real-time, and maintain your estate plan so it remains relevant and legally sound.